Papilio polytes: Habitat

 The common Mormon prefers lightly wooded country, but is present everywhere and high up into the hills.
 It is a regular visitor to gardens, being especially abundant in orchards of its food plants—oranges and limes.
 It is most common in the monsoon and post-monsoon months.

-Habits
+Behavior

 The common Mormon is fond of visiting flowers and its long proboscis permits it to feed from flowers having long corollar tubes.
 It is particularly fond of Lantana, Jatropha, Ixora, and Mussaenda in city gardens.
 In the forests, the common Mormon remains low keeping within ten feet off the floor and its prefer to visit Asystasia, Peristrophe, and Jasminum for nectar.

 The male common Mormon is a very common visitor to gardens where he will be seen hovering over flowers when the sun is shining.
 It is a restless insect, zigzagging fast and straight close to the ground, settling down only when it halts to feed.